What are the benefits of smart meters for carers

 3. Self-monitoring to improve wellbeing

-Smart meters help us spot ways to to reduce our energy use, which in turn can lead to cheaper bills and decreased fuel poverty.
+Another benefit of smart meters is that in-home displays can help people better understand daily energy habits.
+Smart meters can help us spot ways to reduce our energy use, which may lead to lower bills and reduced fuel poverty.

-A smart meter in-home display shows in near real-time exactly how much gas and electricity a customer is using, how much it's costing, and – in the case of a meter in prepay mode – how much credit is left.
+A smart meter in-home display shows in near real-time how much gas and electricity a customer is using, how much it costs and, for a meter in prepay mode, how much credit is left.

 Or customers can choose a smart time-of-use tariff, which rewards them for shifting energy use to more cost-effective times of the day.